SpectraLLM: Uncovering the Ability of LLMs for Molecular Structure Elucidation from Multi-Spectral Data: Appendix

-Based on the prompt templates designed in the previous section, we construct a large-scale multi-spectral question-answering dataset, whose composition is summarized in Table~\ref{tab:dataset}.
+This formulation allows the model to reason across heterogeneous spectral evidence while remaining robust to missing modalities and variations in experimental settings.
+We finally construct a large-scale multi-spectral question-answering dataset, whose composition is summarized in Table~\ref{tab:dataset}.
 To ensure compatibility with the input length constraints of the base language model, we exclude examples with tokenized prompts exceeding 1024 tokens.
 Leveraging this dataset, we perform supervised fine-tuning of the foundational Qwen3-32B language model to enable spectrum-informed molecular reasoning.
-Instead of updating all model parameters during training, we adopt Low-Rank Adaptation (LoRA)~\cite{hu2022lora} to improve efficiency and stability.
-LoRA freezes the original model weights and injects trainable rank-decomposed matrices into each transformer layer, significantly reducing the number of trainable parameters while retaining performance.